IsaacDarko/opus_messenger/README.md

  npm run heroku-postbuild ---- initiates the production build, ie. it compiles the the react front-end automatically and pushes both front and backend to heroku<br/><br/>

-The application is a single page app, but all modern react methods and practices are implemented to ensure that it run perfectly.
+The application is a single page app, with all modern react methods and practices implemented to ensure that it runs in an optimal manner.
+As well as modern UI designs seen in most current app, implementd using Material UI for react.
 It uses both react functional and arrow functions to optimize performance.
 Auth0 for react is used to provide an authentication layer and is also used to handle all end user functionality.<br/><br/><br/><br/><br/>

 <h4>Features</h4><br/>